The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Deep Learning Autoencoders

 \section{Deep Learning Autoencoders}

-Autoencoders is a variety of artificial neural networks utilized for learning data codings in an unsupervised manner, efficiently \cite{vincent2008extracting, vincent2010stacked}.
+The concept of autoencoders exists for decades \cite{bourlard1988auto, hinton1994autoencoders}, where conventional autoencoders were used for feature learning and dimensionality reduction.
+In recent years, work has been conducted to join autoencoders and probabilistic latent variable models: Alternate forms of autoencoders have become popular for so-called generative modelling~\cite{le2008representational, kingma2013auto}.
+Autoencoders { are} a variant of artificial neural networks utilized for learning data codings in an unsupervised manner, efficiently \cite{vincent2008extracting,vincent2010stacked}.
 An autoencoder aims to define a representation (encoding) for an assemblage of data, usually performing dimensionality reduction.
-An autoencoder encodes the input data ($\{ X \}$) from the input layer into a latent dimension ($\{ z \}$), and then uncompresses that latent dimension into an approximation of the original data ($ \{ \,X \}$).
-This drives the autoencoder to engage in dimensionality reduction, by learning how to ignore the noise and recognise significant characteristics of the input data.
-The first layer of an autoencoder might learn to encode simple, identifiable and local features, and the second layer by using the output of the first layer learns to encode more complex and less local features, until the final layer of the encoder learns to identify and encode the most complex and global characteristics of the input data.
+An autoencoder encodes the input data ($\{ X \}$) from the input layer into a latent { variable} ($\{ z \}$), and then uncompresses that latent { variable} into an approximation of the original data ($ \{ \,X \}$).
+The autoencoder engages in dimensionality reduction by learning how to ignore the noise and recognize significant characteristics of the input data.
 As Fig.~\ref{fig:autoencoder_basic_structure} shows, an autoencoder consists of two components, the encoder function $g_\phi$ and a decoder function $f_\theta$ and the reconstructed input is $\,X=f_\theta(g_\phi(x))$.
+The first layer of an autoencoder might learn to encode simple, identifiable and local features.
+The second layer by using the output of the first layer learns to encode more complex and less local features.
+This continues for higher-order layers until the final layer of the encoder learns to identify and encode the most complex and global characteristics of the input data.
+The same process in reverse is true for the decoder where the goal is to go from the compressed latent variable to the original input.

+{ The activation functions have been chosen in such a way so that the latent variable provides as sharp as possible transition at the assumed critical point.
+In other words, we investigated which combination of activation functions leads to a steeper change on the scattered latent variable (like for instance figure~\ref{fig:autoencoder_model}), in order to identify with as much accuracy as possible the critical temperature for a given lattice volume.
+Other combinations of activation functions have also been investigated and will be presented in a forthcoming work ~\cite{Alexandrou:inpreparation}}.

 In the training phase, the autoencoder learns the parameters $\phi$ and $\theta$ together, where $f_\theta(g_\phi(x))$ can approximate an identity function.
 Various metrics can be used to measure the error between the original input $X$ and the reconstruction ${\tilde X}$, but the most simple and most commonly used is the Mean Square Error (MSE) as this is provided in Eq.~\ref{eq:MSE}, where $n_{\rm data}$ is the number of data points: